aws/copilot-cli/site/content/docs/commands/storage-init.md

       --sort-key string        Optional.
 Sort key for the DDB table.
                                Must be of the format '<keyName>:<dataType>'.
 RDS Flags
-      --engine string           Type of database engine to use.
+      --engine string           The database engine used in the cluster.
                                 Must be one of "MySQL" or "PostgreSQL".
       --parameter-group string  Optional.
-The ARN of the parameter group used for engine configurations in your RDS Aurora Serverless cluster.
+The name of the parameter group to associate with the cluster.
-      --initial-db-name string  The name of the initial database for RDS Aurora Serverless cluster.
+      --initial-db string       The initial database to create in the cluster.
 ```

 ## How can I use it?